The-going/evlproject/content/core/user-api/proxy/_index.md

 ```
 	evl_create_proxy(targetfd, bufsz, 0, EVL_CLONE_PRIVATE, fmt, ...);
 ```

+If _bufsz_ is non-zero, the output side of the proxy is implicitly enabled.
+If _busfz_ is zero, then a mapping-only proxy is created.

 {{% notice info %}}
 Note that if the [generated name] ({{< relref